X01XX/UES-LISP/README.md

 LISP supports numbers of any size, so bits can be represented with a single integer GE zero, intsead of a vector of integers as in Rust.

+LISP does not check function argument types, or result, as RUST does.
+But you can code checks.

+LISP allows keywords for arguments.
+My favorite use is in a function like: (defun is-subset-of (&key sub sup) ... so its hard to mix up multiple arguments that have the same type.

+To run: gcl

+Then: (load #p "main.lisp")

+Its still in the early develepment stage.